BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 >Heidegger’s use of the term "world" carries with it the sense not only of *life-world* (*Lebenswelt*) but of *historical epoch* as well, with the suggestion that the life-world is an historical structure. -- Sandra Lee Bartky

-Husserl came to believe that the *world* was what we have in common---a universal horizon but one rooted in a shared, existential space, what he called *Lebenswelt* (life-world).
+Husserl came to believe that the *world* was what we have in common---a universal horizon but one rooted in a shared existential space, what he called *Lebenswelt* (life-world).
 But who creates or sustains this horizon?
 This, in short, was Heidegger's question to his former mentor.
 For Heidegger, the nature or the limits of the world were less important than the practical experience of the world itself, an experience peculiar to *Dasein*.